micro/micro/doc/architecture.md

 ## Go Plugins

-Go plugins is a place to share implementations of the go-micro and go-platform interfaces.
+Go plugins is a place to share implementations of the go-micro and go-os interfaces.

 ## Code Generation